My current work (no pun intended, but I'll take it anyway)

 These nine degrees of freedom correspond to dissipative processes.

-successful) model of non-dissipative hydrodynamics.
+successful) model of equilibrium hydrodynamics.

 The 14-moment method provides a means to instead derive evolution